-This photo shows the difference one year can make in the prairies, where the climatic conditions are highly variable.
-The top is a dry year, and the bottom is a wet year.
+Two photos of the Lostwood four-square-mile survey plot depict the difference one year can make in the prairies, where the climatic conditions are highly variable.
+The top photo was taken during a dry year, and the bottom one during a wet year.
 Clearly, it is important to keep the “table set” so the landscape is capable of responding to positive water conditions.

 The importance of the Prairie Pothole Region to waterfowl populations and to hunters cannot be overstated.
 As you can see from this map of band returns, waterfowl banded in this region have spread out across the continent and filled the bags of many waterfowl hunters.

-The PPJV is temporally dynamic and spatially diverse.
+The administrative area of the PPJV is temporally dynamic and spatially diverse.
 Each major physiographic subdivision of the region has unique land use patterns and, therefore, unique conservation challenges.

 Loss of grasslands and wetlands are the two primary limiting factors for breeding birds in the PPJV and our management practices target preventing and restoring these losses.
 Grassland losses have been most severe in the east where lands have historically been most suitable for crop production.

 When working at a landscape scale intent on creating blocks of habitat, PPJV partners utilize a suite of programs to accomplish habitat conservation.